Batch Code 101

 Why Use Batch Code?

-1. Tracking and Traceability: They enable precise tracking of products from production to delivery, ensuring that each item can be easily identified and monitored throughout its lifecycle.
+1. Product Tracking: Batch codes allow manufacturers to trace a product's production history, including its date, location, and conditions of manufacturing, ensuring that each item can be easily identified and monitored throughout its lifecycle.

 2. Quality Control: Batch codes capture critical details like production date and location, which helps maintain high-quality standards.
 If a defect is detected, they assist in quickly identifying and addressing the issue.